Last Updated September 22, 2020

 Just ask those who lived in Nazi Germany.

-The contents of safe deposit boxes are not FDIC insured (not that I’m too worried about coverage by an insolvent entity), nor are they covered under any insurance policy unless you specifically order one.
+The contents of safe deposit boxes are not FDIC insured (not that I’m too confident about coverage by an insolvent entity in the first place), nor are they covered under any insurance policy unless you specifically order one.

 And then there’s the risk that such a box, which is flimsier than you think, could be opened by a bank employee or other insider.
 Theft has been known to happen.